 Modules provide you with a good overview of Literature which will support your learning throughout your degree – you also have the opportunity to take an elective in another subject.

-You can also take an option in either American Literature or Creative Writing and an elective from a variety of subjects.
+You will also take an option in either American Literature or Creative Writing and an elective from a variety of subjects.

 You will have four compulsory modules – and can select from options in Literature and Creative Writing, and an elective from another subject.
 In this year you will also participate in a project-based module, to develop and enhance your employability skills: